Zhang Fakui: Vietnamese Revolution

 Zhang Fakui was instrumental in the Kuomintang support of Vietnamese revolutionary organizations and parties against the French Imperialist occupation of Indochina.
 He assisted the Kuomintang of Vietnam (VNQDD).
 Based in Guangxi, Zhang established the Viet Nam Cach Menh Dong Minh Hoi meaning "Viet Nam Revolutionary League" in 1942, which was assisted by the VNQDD to serve the KMT's aims.
 The Chinese Yunnan provincial army, under the KMT, occupied northern Vietnam after the Japanese surrender in 1945, the VNQDD tagging alone, opposing Ho Chi Minh's communist party.
 The Viet Nam Revolutionary League was a union of various Vietnamese nationalist groups, run by the pro-Chinese VNQDD.
-Its stated goal was for unity with China under the Three Principles of the People, created by KMT founder Dr. Sun and opposition to Japanese and French Imperialists.
+Its stated goal was for unity with China under the Three Principles of the People, created by KMT founder Sun and opposition to Japanese and French Imperialists.
 The Revolutionary League was controlled by Nguyen Hai Than.
 General Zhang shrewdly blocked the Communist Party of Vietnam, and Ho Chi Minh from entering the league, as his main goal was Chinese influence in Indo China.
 The KMT utilized these Vietnamese nationalists during World War II against Japanese forces.

 Zhang worked with Nguyen Hai Than, a VNQDD member, against French Imperialists and Communists in Indochina.
 General Chang Fa-kuei planned to lead a Chinese army invasion of Tonkin in Indo China to Free Vietnam from French control, and to get Chiang Kai-shek's support.

 Retirement

 In June 1949, Zhang resigned and moved to British Hong Kong.
 He later became the President of the Tsung Tsin Association, the umbrella body for Hakka people in Hong Kong.
 He had built schools back in his native village.
 He was the organizer of the First World Hakka Congress in Hong Kong and died there in 1980.
 He stayed neutral leaning neither to the Communists nearby or his previous Nationalist Government.
-Despite numerous pleas from both Taiwan and the mainland, he never visited both places.
+Despite numerous pleas from both Taiwan and the mainland, he never visited either place.
 When he died, his old subordinate communist Hakka leader Ye Jianying, by now a Marshal in the PLA, and contemporary Taiwan's leader Chiang Ching-kuo sent their condolence letters to express their sorrow.